 Once it has completed your RFC, the SSA will use a vocational analyst to determine if there are remaining jobs that you can do with your skills set and education.
 For more information on how the SSA will use its own RFC and your doctor's RFC to decide whether there are any remaining jobs you can do, see our section on RFCs.

-In addition to the medical requirements, in order to be approved for disability you cannot earn more than $1,170 per month from working.
+In addition to the medical requirements, in order to be approved for disability you cannot earn more than about $1,200 per month from working.
 Also, your MD must prevent you from earning that amount for at least 12 months.
-In addition, each of the two disability programs run by Social Security has its own eligibility requirements:
+On top of that, each of the two disability programs run by Social Security has its own eligibility requirements:

 SSDI.
 SSDI is available to people who have a significant work history with employers who paid taxes to the SSA.
 For more information, see our section on SSDI.